Jbleezy/BO2-Reimagined/README.md

 * Decreased recoil
 * Unupgraded: increased stock ammo from 150 to 300
 * Upgraded: increased stock ammo from 270 to 450
+* Upgraded: changed default attachment from Reflex Sight to Millimeter Scanner

 ### War Machine
 * Unupgraded: grenades explode on impact